kholmgre/VRIOT/playground/tictactoe/readme.md

 https://github.com/kholmgre/VRIOT.git
 ```

-Go to the root folder of the project and run the following command to install all npm dependencies
+Go to the root folder of the project and run the following command to install all npm dependencies.

 ```
 npm install